ppj2dd/ppj2dd.github.io/portfolio.md

 permalink: /portfolio/
 ---

-Good day mentors, here you will find a portfolio of my contributions during the contribution phase.
+Good day Mentor(s), here you will find a portfolio of my contributions during the contribution phase.
 This link is not anywhere on the blog, so, for the world, all they will see is just that: the blog.
 Thanks a lot for your time to review these.
 Here goes:

 ### [Issue #1: Set up your Fedora Account System (FAS) account](https://gitlab.com/fedora/dei/outreachy-internship/-/issues/1)